adamant/adamant.language.reference/justifications.md

 No Python Style Loop Else
 : Python's loop else condition runs after the loop as long as break was not used.
 A feature like this was considered, though it would have needed a better keyword.
 However, that construct is more useful when selecting an item out of a collection, and in Adamant this will be done with the `for` loop that.
 Since `for` loops operate on iterators, using a filter on the iterator is a better and easier way to do this.
 Also, it wasn't clear how to combine such a feature with the existing loop else feature.
+If it were added, a keyword sequence like `if not break` might be good.

 Numeric Types